JetBrains/teamcity-documentation/topics/duplicates-finder-resharper.md

 <td>

-Use newline\-delimited Ant\-like wildcards relative to the checkout root to specify the files to be included into the duplicates search.
+Use newline-delimited Ant-like wildcards relative to the checkout root to specify the files to be included into the duplicates search.
 Visual Studio solution files are parsed and replaced by all source files from all projects within a solution.
 Example: `src\MySolution.sln`